GoogleCloudPlatform/magic-modules/docs/content/contribute/review-pr.md

       * features only available in beta are not included in the GA google provider.
       * features added to the GA provider are also included in the beta provider -- beta should be a strict superset of GA.
    1. no [breaking changes]({{< ref "/develop/breaking-changes/make-a-breaking-change" >}}) are introduced without a valid justification.
 Add the `override-breaking-change` label if there is a valid justification.
-      * remember to check for changes in default behavior like changing the flags on delete!
+      * remember to check for changes in default behaviour like changing the flags on delete!
    1. verify the change **fully** resolves the linked issues, if any.
 If it does not, change the "Fixes" message to "Part of".
 1. Check the tests added/modified to ensure that:
    1. all fields added/updated in the PR appear in at least one test.